-One of the best-known methods for turning raw data into useful information is by what is known as MapReduce.
+One of the best-known methods for turning raw data into useful information is what is known as MapReduce.
 MapReduce is a method for taking a large data set and performing computations on it across multiple computers, in parallel.
-It serves as a model for how to program, and is often used to refer to the actual implementation of this model.
+It serves as a model for how to program and is often used to refer to the actual implementation of this model.

 In essence, MapReduce consists of two parts.
 The Map function does sorting and filtering, taking data and placing it inside of categories so that it can be analyzed.
 The Reduce function provides a summary of this data by combining it all together.
-While largely credited to research which took place at Google, MapReduce is now a generic term and refers to a general model used by many technologies.
+While largely credited to research that took place at Google, MapReduce is now a generic term and refers to a general model used by many technologies.

 What tools are used to analyze big data?

 Perhaps the most influential and established tool for analyzing big data is known as Apache Hadoop.
-Apache Hadoop is a framework for storing and processing data in a large scale, and it is completely open source.
+Apache Hadoop is a framework for storing and processing data at a large scale, and it is completely open source.
 Hadoop can run on commodity hardware, making it easy to use with an existing data center, or even to conduct analysis in the cloud.
 Hadoop is broken into four main parts:

 - The Hadoop Distributed File System (HDFS), which is a distributed file system designed for very high aggregate bandwidth;